Tuplanolla/uncover/README.md

 # Uncover

-Uncover (or UncoverJS, if need be) is a tiny web framework that turns any website into an interactive presentation.
+Uncover (or UncoverJS, if need be) is a tiny JavaScript framework for turning any website into slides that can be uncovered interactively.
 It can be used as is or put into a bookmarklet.

 ----